2012 Summer Paralympics closing ceremony: Autumn

 Coldplay began the set with "Us Against The World", as performers crowded around the stage signed the lyrics to the song.
 They then followed it with "Yellow", one of the band's first singles, while dancers from the Candoco Dance Company danced on the North Stage and a flaming mask of the Sun King rose from it, signifying the end of the harvest season.
 Coldplay next sang "Up in Flames", with aerial artistes Lyndsay Care (who has cerebral palsy) and Denis Remnev performing a strap act on the Clocks truck.
 The band closed the Autumn segment with "Paradise"; 19 aerialists attached to lightbulbs floated from the top down to the field, symbolising fireflies which mark the end of Autumn.

 Winter

 The short Winter segment was soundtracked by Coldplay's "42".
-6 warrior skaters holding flaming torches skated around the Snow Queen (played by Viktoria Modesta Moskalova) on the South Stage, frozen in her cage.
+6 warrior skaters holding flaming torches skated around the Snow Queen (played by Viktoria Modesta) on the South Stage, frozen in her cage.
 Slowly the skaters melted the "ice" and removed the bars on her cage, releasing the Queen.
-The Snow Queen was inspired by the White Queen from C. S. Lewis' popular series The Chronicles of Narnia.
+The Snow Queen was inspired by the White Queens from C. S. Lewis' popular series The Chronicles of Narnia.
 Green lights then filled the stadium, replacing the chilly blue of Winter and signalling the impending arrival of Spring.
 Coldplay performed "God Put a Smile upon Your Face" with guest drummer Mat Fraser, who was born with phocomelia of both arms.